ballerina-platform/ballerina-dev-website/learn/get-started/build-a-data-service-in-ballerina.md

 ### Define configurations

-In the project directory, create a new file named `Config.toml` and specify the configurations necessary to connect to the MySQL database.
+In the package directory, create a new file named `Config.toml` and specify the configurations necessary to connect to the MySQL database.

 ```toml
 USER="root"